nmeylan/SCMAdapter/README.md

 * Svn
 * Hg (mercurial)

-The objective is only to implements these functions :
+The objective is only to implement these functions :
-* Retrieve revisions
+* Retrieve revisions / single revision
 * Browse branches / tags
-* Retrieve commit
-* Diff
+* Diff files / revisions

 ## Installation